 - A one-year Master’s programme at the University of Twente that consists of 60 credits spread over two semesters and leads to the title of Master of Science (MSc).
 The curriculum of the master programme (Global and) European Studies consists of six core courses of 5 EC each, an optional course of 5 EC and the master thesis of 25 EC.
 More information on the Master's structure.

 - A Double degree Master’s programme at the University of Twente and the Westfälische Wilhelms-Universität Münster.
+This is a two year programme called Comparative Public Governance.
+This programme leads to a double diploma.
 More information on this Double Degree programme.